ChimeHQ/ConcurrencyPlus/README.md

     await anotherAsyncFunction()
 }

-// Can also run an operation that will return a value one executed.
+// Can also run an operation that will return a value once executed.
 Neat! let value = await queue.addResultOperation {
     return await makeValue()
 }